Language

 English English Vietnamese (Tiếng Việt) Vietnamese (Tiếng Việt) Chinese (简体中文) Chinese (简体中文) Portuguese (Brazil) (Português do Brasil) Portuguese (Brazil) (Português do Brasil) Spanish (Español) Spanish (Español) Indonesian (Bahasa Indonesia) Indonesian (Bahasa Indonesia)

-The Hex Calculator performs arithmetic operations on hexadecimal (base 16) numbers.
-Hexadecimal uses the digits 0-9 plus the letters A-F for the values 10 to 15.
-It is widely used in programming for colors, memory addresses, and compact data representation, because each hex digit maps to exactly four binary bits.
+This hex calculator runs the five arithmetic operations directly on hexadecimal (base 16) numbers, so you never have to convert to decimal by hand.
+Hexadecimal uses the digits 0-9 plus the letters A-F for the values 10 to 15, and each hex digit maps to exactly four binary bits.
+Enter two hex values, pick an operator, and read the answer across every base at once.

 One digit, four bits.
 Since 16 = 2⁴, a single hex character stands in for four binary digits — so a full byte (8 bits) is written as exactly two hex characters, such as FF for 255.